carlos8f/modeler/README.md

 ---

-# Guide: modeler in 5 steps
+# Quick Start: modeler in 5 steps

 ## Step 1: Create a collection